ministryofjustice/opg-data-lpa-uid/docs/architecture/decisions/0006-unique-ids-for-private-beta.md

 - If ID space looks like it is close to exhausted, OPG has the option to implement a successor prefix i.e. M-0000-0000-0001 to L-0000-0000-0001.

 - The prefix is part of the LPA reference number and should asked for and stored in all interactions cases.
 The reference number should not be stored in a database without the prefix, so should be stored as a string.
-Formatting, such as dashes or spaces to improve readability are not part of the data, so are not stored.
+Dashes are considered part of the string for the performance benefit not constantly re-formatting provides.
+An LPA reference number is therefore: "M-0000-0000-1234" not "000000001234"

 - If a future change to the reference number format is made, then a new prefix should be used to allow systems to determine strategies to interpret it.
 For example if we change the format to allow letters and remove Damm checkdigits, then a new L- prefix might be used.
 Prefixes used by other codes in the OPG such as view codes and activitation keys are considered reserved to avoid confusion.